Open-Dataplatform/datacatalog-backend/README.md

 Look within the DataCatalog.Common.Rebus project.

 ### Local
-To run the Api locally, you need to set the environment variable _ASPNETCORE_ENVIRONMENT_ to "Local".
+To run the Api locally, you need to set the environment variable _ASPNETCORE_ENVIRONMENT_ to "Development".
 This will do the following:

 - Disable all security requirements and allow anonymous access to the entire Api with all roles granted.
 - Use a dummy implementation of IStorageService which always finds the path required and sets reader and write capabilities for that path.